skalalab/cardiomyocyte_differentiation/README.txt

   * _Instructions:_
     * Run the code to initialize dependencies, read in required data files, and generate UMAP coordinates for all data according to projection mapped using listed parameters
   * _Expected outputs:_
-    * The code will generate the following files also included in the repository in the UMAP Data folder: _UMAPCoordinates_DifferentiationProject_Day1Efficiency.csv_ & _UMAPCoordinates_DifferentiationProject_Day1Efficiency_
+    * The code will generate the following files also included in the repository in the UMAP Data folder: _UMAPCoordinates_DifferentiationProject_AllDataMapping.csv_ & _UMAPCoordinates_DifferentiationProject_Day1EfficiencyNonnormalized revised.csv_
   * _Expected runtime:_
     * Approximately 10 minutes